Frequently Asked Questions on Priesthood

 Q. Can I have a car in the seminary?

-A. Yes you can have a car in the seminary, however each seminarian is responsible to pay for any car payments, insurance, maintenance, oil changes and gas.
+A. Yes.
+You can have a car in the seminary, however each seminarian is responsible for any car payments, insurance, maintenance, oil changes and gas.
 The diocese does not cover any expenses for a car.

 Q. How do you discern a call to the priesthood?

-A. Discernment is a process of prayer, consultation, decision-making, and action.
-The Lord lives at the center of our beings, and his Spirit directly communicates to us his will.
-Discernment is the process whereby we become attuned to listening to God’s voice speaking inside of us, and over time seeking to do only God’s will.
-Discernment works for us only when we believe that God does speak within us, and then when I trust in what he says to him, and finally I desire to do only what God wants.
+A. Discernment is a process of prayer, consultation, decision-making and action.
+The Lord lives within our hearts, and his Spirit directly communicates to us his will.
+Discernment is the process whereby we become attuned to listening to God’s voice speaking inside of us, and over time seeking to follow that voice with our whole being.
+Discernment works for us only when we believe that God speaks in and through the desires of our hearts.
+Then, when our desires correspond to what Christ has already said to us through the Gospel, we can courageously follow our hearts knowing that it is Christ that calls from within.
 Seminarian Vocation Stories

 Q. What then are the steps to discernment of a vocation?